Learn more about Academic Policies online.

 Ordinarily, credit is not given for courses taken concurrently at other approved schools or for correspondence courses taken during a student’s enrollment at this University.
 Any exception to this policy must have the approval of the student’s academic advisor, the dean of the appropriate college, and the Committee on Academic and Professional Standards.
 Note that credit for courses taken under one of the international study semesters or special semester programs described beginning on pages 5 and 18 apply as taken in residence at this University.

-Residence requirements for the undergraduate baccalaureate degrees awarded by the College of Business can be found on College of Business .
+Residence requirements for the undergraduate baccalaureate degrees awarded by the College of Business can be found in the College of Business.

 Application for a Degree

 Students initiate the graduation process by discussing their plan of study with their advisor and completing a Graduation Application online through DataVU.
-A student who wishes to receive a degree at the end of a Fall Semester must formally apply no later than the preceding April 1st.
-A student who wishes to receive a degree at the end of a Spring Semester or a Summer Session must formally apply no later than the preceding October 1st.
+An undergraduate student who wishes to receive a degree at the end of a Fall Semester must formally apply no later than the preceding February 1st.
+An undergraduate student who wishes to receive a degree at the end of a Spring Semester or a Summer Session must formally apply no later than the preceding October 1st.

-Candidates who expect to complete requirements in absentia, must be sure that all course work is completed by the deadline date set for candidates who are registered on campus.
+Candidates who expect to complete requirements in absentia must be sure that all coursework is completed by the deadline for candidates who are registered on campus.
 Official transcripts for transfer work must be on file in the Office of the Registrar no later than ten days after the close of a semester or session.
 Further information will be furnished upon request from those candidates completing degree requirements in absentia.

 All students are strongly encouraged to participate in the commencement ceremony.
-The University conducts two commencement ceremonies annually.
-The May ceremony is conducted in the Athletics-Recreation Center and includes those candidates completing their requirements in either a Spring Semester or a Summer Session.
-Students who complete their work toward a degree at the end of a Summer Session will be granted the degree at the end of the final Summer Session.
-The December ceremony is conducted in the Chapel of the Resurrection.
+The University conducts one commencement ceremony annually.
+The ceremony in May is conducted in the Athletics-Recreation Center and includes those candidates completing their requirements in the Spring Semester, Summer Session, or Fall Semester of the same year.
+Students who complete their work toward a degree at the end of a Summer Session or Fall Semester will be granted the degree at the end of the final academic term.

 Bachelor’s Degrees with Honors